RonenTGreat/Ronen/README.md

 - 👯 I’m always ready to collaborate with other learners
 - 📚 I'm a learner and I believe books are the key to gaining more knowledge.
-You can check out I'm currently reading via [Goodreads](https://www.goodreads.com/ronentgreat)
+You can check out what I'm currently reading via [Goodreads](https://www.goodreads.com/ronentgreat)
 - <h3>How to reach me?<h3>

 <a href="https://twitter.com/Ronen_T_G"><img src="https://github.com/RonenTGreat/RonenTGreat/blob/main/Twitter-logo.png.png" width="100px"/></a>